yl1462/Quiz-App/README.md

-### Boilerplate app structure for Quiz App project
+Quiz App for Thinkful
+Firgure of Speech Quiz
+Built with HTML, CSS, and JQuery.